cubermitis/HackFest2024/HF-Advance/README.md

 dax-hf2024-gba.sav: Game Boy Advance ROM image: "DEEP" (000000, Rev.00)
 ```

-As the challenge name hints, the game is a gameboy game too!
+As the challenge name hints, the save is a gameboy game too!
 Rename the `.sav` to `.gba` and run the game.

 ![Flag 3](images/flag3.png)